Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 1  4   xocl    CPU direct and P2P access to device attached DDR/HBM/PL-RAM
                memory.
-               By default its size is limited to 256MB but can be expanded using XRT xbutil tool as described in :doc:`p2p` == === ======= ===============================================================
+               By default its size is limited to 256MB but can be expanded using XRT xrt-smi tool as described in :doc:`p2p` == === ======= ===============================================================

 Sample output of Linux ``lspci`` command for U50 device below::